Pros and Cons of Moving to Italy

 Don't drive in Italy if you can avoid it.
 The public transport is more than adequate, so you have no reason to risk your life with erratic drivers, confusing rules and crowded roads.
 Even as a pedestrian, you should never cross the road in Italy without thoroughly looking both ways.
-Italian drivers are known not to stop for anyone - not even if you're crossing at the designated crossing.
+Italian drivers are known not to stop for anyone – not even if you're using the designated road crossings.

 PRO: Good public transport

-People are always complaining about the state of Italian public transport, but it’s actually quite good.
+Although people love to complain about the state of Italian public transport, it’s actually quite good.
 It doesn't have the punctuality of Switzerland, but it's cheap, safe and reliable in the cities and connects the entire country from north to south.